Hire Financial Analysts

 These issues will require a financial analyst to move across different departments, interviewing managers and department heads.
 This is the only way the full measure of their recommendations can be understood.

-For this particular case, candidates will need to see specific financials and ask very targeted questions, including but not limited to:
+For this particular case, candidates will need to see specific financial data and ask very targeted questions, including but not limited to:

-Once the departments to be moved are identified, what relevant higher education institutions exist locally to provide a stream of candidates?
+- Once the departments to be moved are identified, what relevant higher education institutions exist locally to provide a streamline of candidates?

 Trackers of Influence